-A webpage contains many types of metadata, such as the title of your website and webpages, page descriptions, tags, and other information that search engines use to find and display your content in response to related search terms.
-SEO or “search engine optimization” is basically the practice of polishing and structuring metadata to make your site or webpage as easy as possible to find for search terms you want to target.
+A webpage contains many types of metadata.
+For instance, the title of your website and webpages, page descriptions, tags, and other information that search engines use to find and display your content in response to related search terms.
+SEO or “search engine optimization” is basically the practice of polishing and structuring metadata to make your site or webpage as easy as possible to associate with search terms you want to target.

 It may seem inconsequential, but the title you choose for your video will affect whether search engines find it and how they index it.
 Consider this the label for your library book: the more it describes the content in a way that will be easy for search engines (and internet users) to understand, the more often it’s going to get chosen.

-What you type in your video description will not only display in text in search engine results, it also helps search engines find and display your video when people search for related terms online, or keywords.
+What you type in your video description will display in text in search engine results.
+It also helps search engines find and display your video when people search for related terms online, or keywords.

-A good way to make sure your video gets found is to optimize these terms — in other words, to use language that is frequently searched for.
+A good way to make sure your video gets found is to optimize these terms.
+In other words, use language that is frequently searched for.
 Here’s a post on how to use keyword research to target converting traffic with video.

-Tags (or meta tags) are another way that you can help search engines and individuals find your videos.
+Tags (or meta tags) are another way to help search engines and individuals find your videos.
 Use the Tags function to enter in words and phrases that describe your video and are likely to be searched.

-Tags differ from keywords in that they do not display to users on search engine results, but search engines factor them in when indexing your page or video to a certain extent.
+Tags differ from keywords in that they do not display to users on search engine results.
+However, search engines factor them in when indexing your page or video to a certain extent.
 It’s worth noting that meta tags are likely to be less important in helping search engines find your videos than the title and description.

-Just a reminder that we deliberately kept this post bare-bones simple; the world of metadata is much, much bigger than what we’ve covered here.
-If you want to know more or have questions, leave it in the comments below or tweet it to us!
+We deliberately kept this post bare-bones simple.
+The world of metadata is much, much bigger than what we’ve covered here.
+If you have questions, leave it in the comments below!